solvi-ab/solvi-docs/source/index.html.md

 ## Webhooks

 Webhooks allow setting up integrations that subscribe to certain events from Solvi.
 When one of those events is triggered, an HTTP POST payload is sent to the webhook's configured URL.
-Currently, project status (event type `status_changed`) and plant counts published (event type `plant_counts_published`) are the two available events in Solvi.
+Currently, project status (event type `status_changed`) and plant counts published (event type `plant_counts_published`) are the three available events in Solvi.

 > Example webhook request payload